 Nolan Ryan's 5,714 strikeouts and 2,795 walks

 Even with today's ever-escalating strikeout climate, it's hard to imagine anyone pitching with both the ferocity and dizzying longevity needed to catch Ryan.
-Chris Sale would have to repeat his 308-strikeout 2017 season each season for more than a decade to even get Ryan's attention.
 The Ryan Express' desire to strike out every hitter had its trade-off, producing a walk record also unlikely to be equaled.
 But we'll likely never see another pitcher quite like him, in either regard.

 Rickey Henderson's 1,406 career steals and 130 steals in 1982

 Baseball is a cyclical game, but right now, it's hard to imagine the stolen base being featured again like it was in Henderson's heyday.
-The last player to attempt 130 steals in a season was Vince Coleman in 1985, and 35-year-old Jose Reyes is the active steals leader with just 514.
-Billy Hamilton, 27, would need to average about 115 steals over each of the next 10 seasons (nearly twice his career high) to approach the "Man of Steal."
+The last player to attempt 130 steals in a season was Vince Coleman in 1985, and 38-year-old Rajai Davis was the active steals leader through the 2019 season with just 415.

 Hack Wilson's 191 RBIs in 1930